0xMiden/miden-client/bin/integration-tests/README.md

 - `-s, --store-path <PATH>` - The path to the store directory (uses temporary directory if not provided)
 - `-k, --keystore-path <PATH>` - The path to the keystore directory (uses temporary directory if not provided)
 - `-t, --timeout <MILLISECONDS>` - Timeout for RPC requests in milliseconds (default: `10000`)
-- `-m, --max-retries <COUNT>` - The maximum number of times to retry a test that fails
 - `-h, --help` - Show help information
 - `-V, --version` - Show version information